 An x-ray examination creates images of your internal organs or bones to help diagnose conditions or injuries.
 A special machine emits (puts out) a small amount of ionising radiation.
 This radiation passes through your body and is captured on a special device to produce the image.

 The dose of radiation you will receive depends on the area of your body being examined.
 Smaller areas such as the hand receive a lesser dose compared to a larger area such as the spine.
 On average, the dose of radiation is roughly the same as you would receive from the general environment in about one week.

 Tell your doctor if you are pregnant or think you may be pregnant.
 Another type of test may be recommended.

 The two types of health practitioners involved in x-ray examinations are:

-- a radiologist (a medical specialist) who interprets x-ray images.
+- a (a medical specialist) who is trained to interpret x-ray images.